epistemik-co/staple-api/home/README.md

 :heavy_check_mark: Automatic generation of GraphQL schema from an RDF ontology.

-:heavy_check_mark: Automatic generation of resolvers for a set of default queries and mutations.
+:heavy_check_mark: Automatic generation of resolvers for a default set of queries and mutations.

-:heavy_check_mark: Addition of JSON-LD context enabling immediate mapping of API responses to JSON-LD objects.
+:heavy_check_mark: JSON-LD context added to API responses on request.

-:heavy_check_mark: A connector to a MongoDB persistent data storage.
+:heavy_check_mark: A connector to a MongoDB storage.

-:heavy_check_mark: An in-memory graph database for tapid testing and prototyping.
+:heavy_check_mark: An in-memory graph database for rapid testing and prototyping.

 <br>